Title

 Contractors must now submit a fully accomplished Statement of Annual Value of Work Accomplished (SAVWA) with their renewal applications to ensure accurate assessment of their financial and technical qualifications, effective from the 2015-2016 fiscal year.

-The Statement of Annual Value of Work Accomplished is part of the application form for renewal of license, specifically PCAB Form PCAB-PAD-REN-FO1.
+The Statement of Annual Value of Work Accomplished (SAVWA) is included in the application form for renewal of license, identified as PCAB Form PCAB-PAD-REN-FO1.

-The renewal application will be considered incomplete and will not be accepted for filing if the SAVWA is not fully accomplished and attached.
+The application is considered incomplete and shall not be accepted for filing.

 Analyze Cases Smarter, Faster